 I believe you followed the fantastic It’s FOSS guide on installing Arch Linux.
 The guide ends with steps mentioning the installation procedure for GNOME desktop.

-And thus I created this guide to demonstrate the steps for properly installing and configuring KDE desktop (also known as KDE Plasma desktop) on Arch Linux.
+And thus I created this guide to demonstrate the steps for properly installing and configuring the KDE desktop (also known as KDE Plasma desktop) on Arch Linux.

 How to install and setup KDE desktop environment on Arch Linux